Frequently Asked Questions

 Applicants must not be eligible to be sponsored for residence under another family category, including the Refugee Family Support category.

-Principal applicants need to have a basic understanding of English, have a minimum of three years’ work experience (or a qualification requiring at least two years’ tertiary study), and be aged between 18 and 45.
+Principal applicants must have a basic understanding of English, have a minimum of three years’ work experience (or a qualification requiring at least two years’ tertiary study), and be aged between 18 and 45.

 * Please note that refugees currently residing in Turkey are not eligible to be resettled to New Zealand under the Community Refugee Sponsorship programme.
 Turkey is included as part of the Europe region by UNHCR for the purposes of refugee resettlement.